gray-panda/grayrepo/2024_flareon/readme.md

 This was a approximately 6 weeks long reverse engineering centric CTF created by the FLARE Team

 It consists of a single track of 10 challenges.
 Each challenge have to be completed before gaining access to the next.
+I managed to complete all 10 challenges

 All challenge zip files can be downloaded from the [official site](https://flare-on11.ctfd.io/)